MicrosoftDocs/cpp-docs/docs/windows/adding-controls-to-a-dialog-causes-the-dialog-to-no-longer-function.md

 ---
-title: "Adding Controls to a C++ Dialog Causes the Dialog to No Longer Function | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.technology: ["cpp-windows"]
+title: "Adding Controls to a Dialog Causes the Dialog to No Longer Function (C++) | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.technology: ["cpp-windows"]